Best trails in Walls of Jerusalem National Park

 Top trails

-- (202)·Strenuous·17.7 mi·Est. 9–10 hrThe Walls of Jerusalem Multi-Day Walk is a profound and strenuous alpine expedition into the heart of the Tasmanian Wilderness World Heritage Area, offering a true test of self-sufficiency and resilience.
-Classified as a Grade 4/5 extended trek, this demanding circuit is reserved for experienced bushwalkers with advanced navigation skills and high-level fitness.
+- 4.8 (234)·Strenuous·17.7 mi·Est. 9–10 hrThe Walls of Jerusalem Multi-Day Walk is a profound and strenuous alpine expedition into the heart of the Tasmanian Wilderness World Heritage Area, offering a true test of self-sufficiency and resilience.
+This extended trek follows a demanding circuit that is reserved for experienced bushwalkers with advanced navigation skills and high-level fitness.
 The difficulty is not merely in the distance, but in the extreme remoteness and environmental hazards.
-As an alpine traverse, the...
+As an alpine traverse, the route is...

 Headed to a park?